lnbits/lnurldevice/README.md

 Once completed, your hardware runs fully under the new extension.

+> [!IMPORTANT]
+> LNPoS & BitcoinSwitch working with LNURLDevice while FOSSA is not compatible!

-# 📚 Repositories & Hardware Installers
+# Repositories & Hardware Installers

 | Project                   | Repository Link                                                      | Hardware Installer                |
 |--------------------------|-----------------------------------------------------------------------|-----------------------------------|